bryceschumacher/hackcu-9-website/README.md

 # hackcu-9

 Our HackCU 9 website code!
+Enjoy!

 We used the following resources.